History & Habitat

 Lemons have a twofold positive effect on colds and the flu.
 The vitamin C helps with the internal infection, while the antiviral properties of the lemon will help with the mucous membranes of your throat and mouth.

-It is best to catch a cold or a flu at the very beginning and flood your system with as much vitamin C from lemons as you can find.
+It is best to treat a cold or a flu at the very beginning and flood your system with as much vitamin C from lemons as you can find.
 Squeeze lemon juice fresh and mix with lukewarm water.
 Consume every two hours.

 You can use lemon juice as a gargle as well as a juice to help with the throat problems that colds and the flu cause.
 Combine with a little sea salt to help with a sore throat.